-It is estimated that there are over 80,000 non-profits that are not registered charities or other types of qualified donees in Canada.
-We welcome the proposal in the [2014 Federal budget](#) to review the transparency requirements of non-profit organizations "to ensure that reporting requirements for legitimate NPOs provide the public and the Canada Revenue Agency with sufficient information to evaluate their activities".
-These NPOs are exempt from almost all transparency requirements even though they are exempt from taxes and, in many cases, they receive government funding, support or public donations.
-While non-profits that are not charities must in some cases file the two page Form T1044, Non-Profit Organization (NPO) Information Return, such form is not made available to the public either electronically or by request.
+It is estimated that there are between 80,000 -100,000 non-profits that are not registered charities or other types of qualified donees in Canada.
+These NPOs are exempt from almost all transparency requirements even though they are exempt from taxes, and in many cases, they receive government funding, support or public donations.
+While non-profits that are not charities must in some cases file the two-page Form T1044, Non-Profit Organization (NPO) Information Return, such form is not made available to the public either electronically or by request.
 The T1044 is filed with the CRA which then inputs all the information in its database.
-There is no additional cost or "red tape" associated with this proposal as non-profits are already filing the form and the CRA is already inputting the information.
+There is no additional cost, or "red tape" associated with this proposal as non-profits are already filing the form and the CRA is already inputting the information.